 Gay Dresden Bars & Clubs

 Dresden’s small but impressive gay scene is centred around Neustadt, also known as New Town, located just north of the city centre.
-The trendy district offers a handful of gay bars, gay sauna and cruise clubs.
+The trendy district offers a handful of bars serving gay cocktails, saunas and cruise clubs.

 - Valentino Cafe: This cute cafe is open 7 nights a week and offers local food and drink.
 The owner also manages Pick Up Men’s Club next door.
 He’s well known in Gay Dresden for organizing the city’s annual drag ball, Tuntenball.

 - Pick Up Men’s Club: This men-only cruise club features a large dark room, friendly bar and shop selling Andrew Christian underwear.

 - Boys Bar: An institution in Gay Dresden, this cozy neighbourhood bar hosts DJs, karaoke, pub quiz night and cabaret.
 It’s the best gay bar in Dresden to hang out if you’re traveling on your own as it’s known as the friendly queer watering hole.

 - BUNKER: Gay Dresden’s main cruise club caters to leather, uniform, rubber and fetish fans.
 The club spreads across three floors and is equipped with dark rooms, cabins and slings.